Skip to content

 As evening falls, we redeploy our nets to capture magnificent little owls, the Northern Saw-whet Owl and the Boreal Owl, in order to learn more about these species.
 Follow the research team, accompanied by an interpreter, in their work begun in 1996 on these birds, and discover their impressive movements.
 You will explore the mysteries of these nocturnal birds as well as the scientific progress made over more than 30 years of research.

-Meeting point: Please arrive 15 minutes before the start of the activity – Dunes of Tadoussac parking lot
+Meeting point: Dunes of Tadoussac, parking lot: please arrive 15 minutes before the start of the activity

 Duration: All morning depending on weather conditions